10 Things You Should Know Before Getting a Heart Stent

 There’s a risk of internal bleeding

 This happens if the artery is punctured during the procedure.
 Because patients are often placed on blood thinners, such as heparin, during the procedure, the bleeding can be problematic and can happen anywhere within the body, says Dr. Mehta.
 You may also be at risk for a blood clot.
-"Stent placement is not without risk.
+“Stent placement is not without risk.
 Between 1 to 2 percent of patients may develop a blood clot at the site of the stent, with the greatest risk in the first several months after placement.
-This may further elevate the risk for a heart attack or stroke," says Robert Glatter, MD, an assistant professor of emergency medicine at Northwell Health and attending emergency physician at Lenox Hill Hospital.
-Your risk for blood clots may be higher due to this one factor.
+This may further elevate the risk for a heart attack or stroke,” says Robert Glatter, MD, an assistant professor of emergency medicine at Northwell Health and attending emergency physician at Lenox Hill Hospital in New York City.

 You could have a heart attack

 Heart attacks can occur during the stenting procedure as plaque breaks off from the artery, warns Dr. Mehta.
 As this plaque moves toward the heart, or the artery tears (though rare), a heart attack can be a risk, he explains.
-"However, most heart attacks from stenting procedures are minor in nature," he says.
-Make sure you're aware of the silent signs of a heart attack.
+“However, most heart attacks from stenting procedures are minor in nature,” he says.
+(Find out about the countries with the lowest heart disease rates.)

 You might end up with open-heart surgery

-In a very small percentage of cases, there can also be physical injury to a coronary artery from the catheter, requiring a type of open-heart surgery called a coronary artery bypass grafting or a mid-CAB procedure, says Dr. Glatter.
-Though rare, your kidney could suffer damage: "The risk of kidney injury from the dye used during stent placement remains an ever-present risk, albeit a small one," Dr. Glatter says.
+In a very small percentage of cases, there can also be physical injury to a coronary artery from the catheter, requiring a type of open-heart surgery called a coronary artery bypass grafting or a minimally invasive direct coronary artery bypass (mid-CAB) procedure, says Dr. Glatter.
+Though rare, your kidney could suffer damage: “The risk of kidney injury from the dye used during heart stent placement remains an ever-present risk, albeit a small one,” Dr. Glatter says.

 With some patients, a stent may trigger an irregular heartbeat.
 “If arrhythmias occur, we may need to administer special medications or electricity to restore the normal cardiac rhythm,” he adds.